corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 The following requirements have been gathered from various internal discussions within R3 and from [groups.io mailing lists](https://groups.io/g/corda-dev/topic/22686107#190), which is recommended for reading prior to the design.

-* BNO should be able to notify members about new CorDapp version availability
+* BNO should be able to notify members about new CorDapp version availability.
-* BNO should be able to revoke a specific version of CorDapp from their BN
+* BNO should be able to revoke a specific version of CorDapp from their BN.
+In this context revocation means that BNO should be able to notify members that a specific version of a CorDapp should no longer be considered valid, so members can promptly update their nodes.
-* A member should be able to download a specific version of a CorDapp
+* A member should be able to download a specific version of a CorDapp.
-* BNO should be able to collect a report from members about CorDapp versions installed on their nodes
+* BNO should be able to collect a report from members about CorDapp versions installed on their nodes.
-* Members should be able to sync their local repositories with the remote
+* Members should be able to sync their local repositories with the remote.
-* It should be possible to prevent a CorDapp from working if a newer version is available
+* Developer should be able to programmatically prevent their CorDapp from working if a newer version of the CorDapp is available.
-* CDS should support release channels
+* CDS should support release channels.
-* CDS should be integratable into CI/CD pipelines
+* CDS should be integratable into CI/CD pipelines.
-* BNO should be able to provide a textual description along with each CorDapp version
+* BNO should be able to provide a textual description along with each CorDapp version.
-* Members should be aware of current and revoked versions of CorDapps
+* Members should be aware of current and revoked versions of CorDapps.

 ### Non-requirements: